Report on effective human rights-based housing strategies

 To the Human Rights Council at its 37th session

 Housing conditions around the world remain extremely challenging, with homelessness on the rise including in most affluent countries, forced evictions and displacement continuing unabated, informal settlements that lack basic services and security of tenure growing, and housing markets forcing poor and low income households out.

-The report of the Special Rapporteur on the right to adequate housing provides guidance for States how they can design and implement effective human rights based housing strategies to realize the right to housing and move forward in meeting their obligations under Agenda 2030 for Sustainable Development.
-Akin to a “how to manual” the report outlines necessary principles, elements and mechanisms for housing strategies to be rights based while providing examples of practices from which others can learn.
+The report of the Special Rapporteur on the right to adequate housing provides guidance for States how they can design and implement effective human rights-based housing strategies to realize the right to housing, and move forward in meeting their obligations under Agenda 2030 for Sustainable Development.
+A “how-to manual”, this report outlines necessary principles, elements and mechanisms for housing strategies to be rights-based with examples of practices from which others can learn.